 So we find the Imperial War Museum eventually.
 We focus our attention on it's WW1 display.
 We, of course, have a basis for comparisons (odious or not!), having visited similar exhibitions in Wellington and several in Belgium & France.
 And I have to say I was disappointed.
 The exhibition is comprehensive in it's telling of the narrative of events, but myopic in it's focus on the exploits of the British Army, especially the English units.

-I found sections devoted to the role of the New Zealand and Australians, but looked in vain for detailed descriptions of the Indian or Pasifika troops, or the Chinese labourers the British brought to Europe.
+I found sections devoted to the role of the New Zealand and Australians, but looked in vain for detailed descriptions of the Indian or Pasifika troops, or the Chinese labourers.

 For a Museum with an "Imperial" remit I find that a disturbing omission.